Gunpla Build - Zaku II Revive (final)

 The Revive Zaku comes with a special Action Base adapter, and this is one of the last shots I got before it broke:

-Anyway, the connection isn’t terribly secure, so the model frequently fell off the adapter (and thus off the base).
+The connection wasn’t terribly secure, so the model frequently fell off the adapter (and thus off the base).
 That meant I had to fiddle a lot with it, and the Number One Rule of Gunpla is “the more you fiddle with something, the more likely it is that it will break”.

-And that’s not all that broke.
-Here is my total inventory:
+And that’s not all that broke while taking photos.
+Here is a full inventory:

-- The antenna on the Zaku Sniper (fixed with glue)
+• The antenna on the Zaku I Sniper (fixed with glue.
+Don’t ask how I broke something on an unrelated model)

-But is that the reason why I break so many things on so any model kits?
-Beats me.
-For example, when I broke the Action Base, I was just pulling up on the peg.
+But maybe not?
+When I broke the Action Base, I was just pulling up on the peg.
 I wasn’t trying (at least not intentionally) to put any torque on it, or any sort of downward pressure.

 I understand that plastic can get brittle over time, but that can’t be the reason, can it?
 I guess I just need to be extra extra careful going forward.
-If fewer stuff breaks, then I’ll have my answer.
+If I manage to break less stuff breaks, then maybe then I’ll have my answer.

 Comparisons to other Zaku